 Ever since Noma took the culinary world by storm, Scandinavian food has been getting sexier by the day.
 So it’s probably no surprise that the number of Scandinavian cafes and restaurants in Amsterdam has been steadily going up over the past few years.
-For a long time, there was only Scandinavian Embassy (which is a story for another time, but suffice to say if I ever go back it will have to be in disguise)… More recently, Kessens and Selma’s have opened to an Amsterdam public that welcomes most new cuisines with open arms.
+For a long time, there was only Scandinavian Embassy (which is a story for another time, but suffice to say if I ever go back it will have to be in disguise)… More recently, Kessens, Selma’s and Bar Tack have opened to an Amsterdam public that welcomes most new cuisines with open arms.
 And rightfully so.

 Selma’s Nordic Bakery Café

 The first thing you notice about Selma’s is the décor: it’s all relaxing pastel hues of pink and turquoise.
 You feel calmer just for being there (note to self: should probably go and work in Selma’s when feeling particularly stressed).
 The coffee is also excellent: a strong flat white with just enough milk and plenty of smooth, fruity flavour.
 And because Selma’s is along the Jan van Galenstraat away from the tourist centre, the service is pretty good too – Selma (whoever she is) evidently knows that she needs to keep a local crowd coming back for more.